-Career and Professional Development Services President's Parking Lot, Trailer #2 Telephone: (404) 880-6791
+Career and Professional Development Services Wright-Young Hall , Room 118 Telephone: (404) 880-6791

 The mission of Career and Professional Development Services is to provide quality career development programming designed to prepare students for additional educational experiences and meaningful and productive careers in a global economy.
 The vision of the Career and Professional Development Services is to provide online technology to enhance students' ability to conduct career self awareness inventories and searches to seek opportunities in gaining practical experience and placement in employment and/or graduate/professional school.